 How about for your pet?

-We know that there are often multiple treatments that help a particular condition.
+We know that there are often multiple treatments for one condition.
 Depending on the patient, one or more therapies may be used together (medications, surgery, acupuncture, physical therapy) for the best outcome and reduced side effects.
-A relatively new form of medicine is being utilized for humans known as “Integrative Medicine” which is exactly that, the integration of multiple treatments for the best outcome and fewest side effects.
+A relatively new form of medicine is being utilized for humans known as “Integrative Medicine.”
+By integrating multiple treatments in a recovery plan, we can reduce side effects and help your pet recover.

 Acupuncture in general:

 Acupuncture is the placement of needles at particular locations along the body.
-The pinpoints are on a series of channels or meridians that have been mapped on the body centuries ago.
-These meridians corresponding with body organs or systems.
+The pinpoints are on a series of channels or meridians that have been mapped on the body for centuries.
+These meridians correspond to body organs or systems.
 Placement of these hair like needles stimulates endorphins and neurotransmitters and is quick and often painless.
 Many pets rest very quietly fall asleep after placement of their treatment.
 Some pets show signs of improvement after the first treatment, and some pets require several treatments to see the benefit.
-We recommend committing to 3-4 treatments before deciding that it may not help.
+We recommend committing to 3-4 treatments before deciding if it is the best option.

 The first acupuncture session lasts approximately one hour and consists of taking a detailed history of your pet’s life and current state.
 After this history and a physical evaluation, we will put together a treatment plan or “Prescription” which is the map of where the needles will be placed.
 Your pet will be with you during the entirety of the visit.
 We usually leave the needles